bkemmer/whatsapp_parser/README.md

 ### Default Configuration File

-The tool expects a default configuration file at `configs/default_config.yaml`.
+The tool can receive custom configuration file or will use default at `configs/default_config.yaml`.
 This file should contain settings for:

 - Chart styling and colors
 - Output formats and paths